stanfordpython/python-labs/lab3-functions.md

 #### Code Object (`__code__`)

-In CPython, the reference implementation of Python that many people (including us) use, functions are compiled into bytecode when defined.
+In CPython, the reference implementation of Python used by many people (including us), functions are compiled into a sort of bytecode when defined.
 This code object is bound to the `__code__` attribute, and has a ton of interesting properties, best illustrated by example.

 ```
 def all_together(x, y, z=1, *nums, indent=True, spaces=4, **options):